fabric8io/fabric8/docs/forge.md

 ### Kubernetes

 Before you run forge make sure your **KUBERNETES_MASTER** environment variable points to where OpenShift V3 is running.

+The `oc` or `kubectl` client are more powerful than the kubernetes forge addon, and its recommended to use these clients.

 #### Applying JSON